VaclavDedik/jboss-seam/examples/readme.txt

 messages/             The Seam message list example demonstrating use
                       of the @DataModel annotation

+mail/                 The Seam mail example demonstrating use of
+                      facelets-based email templating

+pdf/                  The Seam PDF example demonstrating use of
+                      facelets-based PDF templating

 drools/               A version of the number guessing example that
                       uses Drools with jBPM